Fractional diffusion without disorder in two dimensions: Experimental platforms

-\textit{Experimental platforms.---} Such constrained discrete link models for tunable subdiffusion can be realized in a variety of two-dimensional platforms such as Rydberg atom simulators, artificial spin ice, optical lattice and superconducting circuits.
 Remarkable recent progress has been made in realizing the PXP model in two dimensional platforms using the Rydberg blockade mechanism.
 To observe such diffusion we propose an implementation in which the Rydberg atoms are placed on the links of a honeycomb lattice.
 The Rydberg blockade mechanism is then implemented by choosing a blockade radius of $\sqrt{3}a/2$ ($a$ - lattice constant), which generates dimer-type constraints, as has recently been achieved \cite{semeghini2021probing}.

-Another promising platform for the observation of such emergent phenomena is artificial spin ice - arrays of nano-magnetic islands in two dimensions.
-Such artificial spin ice platforms have been successful in achieving the residual entropy of the ice manifold by introducing height offsets between the two sublattices of a square lattice \cite{moller2006artificial,perrin2016extensive}.
+Another promising platform for the observation of such emergent phenomena is artificial spin ice - arrays of nano-magnetic islands in two dimensions \cite{moller2006artificial,perrin2016extensive}.
 Moreover, recent experiments have also demonstrated the ability to do real-time imaging of defect motion~\cite{farhan2019emergent}.
-Such real-time imaging naturally lends itself to measuring the fractal dimensions of the frontier of the monopole cluster and the predicted subdiffusion

 Finally, there is a whole host of other platforms, such as optical lattices in ultracold atoms, superconducting circuits etc. which can realize lattice gauge theories.
 There has been impressive recent progress in such pursuits with a large push to realize two-dimensional lattice gauge theories in the lab \cite{schweizer2019floquet,zhou2022thermalization,semeghini2021probing,meth2023simulating,martinez2016real,cochran2024visualizing,yang2020observation,gonzalez2024observation}.
 Our results would be a concrete test to see if such emergent gauge theories, and thereby the ensuing rich dynamical phenomena, are indeed realized in such settings.